SpellholdStudios/StuffofTheMagi/README.md

 ## <a name="components" id="components"></a>Components

 As of v6.0.0, the installer splits main component into four sub components, letting the player decide which one he/she wants to install.
-The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />
+The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br />

 ##

 **0. Use new, less cheesy items AND Add them to creatures' equipment** (recommended)
 **1. Use new, less cheesy items AND Add them to creatures' inventory**
-**2. Use original, overpowered items AND Add them to creatures' equipment** **3.
-Use original, overpowered items AND Add them to creatures' inventory**
+**2. Use original, overpowered items AND Add them to creatures' equipment**
+**3. Use original, overpowered items AND Add them to creatures' inventory**

 ##

-Please note that the recommended installation options are Use new, less cheesy items and Add them to creatures' equipment<hr>
+:warning: Please note that the recommended installation options are "*Use new, less cheesy items*" and "*Add them to creatures' equipment*".<br>
-If you choose "*Add items to creatures' equipment*", enemies will use these items against you while "*Add items to creature's inventory*" option, won't change difficulty of fights.
+If you choose "*Add items to creatures' equipment*", enemies will use these items against you, while "*Add items to creature's inventory*" option, won't change difficulty of fights.

 <div align="right"><a href="#top">Back to top</a></div>